pinjamar/WordPressTheme/README.md

 # WordPressTheme
-A repository for practicing WordPress skills
+A repository for practicing LeetCode skills